eagle-nest-learning-system/eagle-nest/README.md

 ## Inspiration

-I came up with this idea due to the lack of communication between boarders and house supervisors and the User Interface (UI) interactivity on the Firefly application in my school.
-This project aims to fix these issues and provide more helpful features.
+I came up with this idea after noticing the lack of UI interactivity and performance on my school's management system.
+People may think it's not important, but improving the loading time and providing students with the best application do make a big difference.This project aims to fix these issues and provide more helpful features that you could ever think of.

 ## For developers